We Might Be Dead by Tomorrow: Commercial performance

-In 2014, "We Might Be Dead by Tomorrow" topped both the United States' Billboard Streaming Songs and Rock Streaming Songs chart, with 11.5 million streams.
+In late March, 2014, "We Might Be Dead by Tomorrow" topped both the United States' Billboard Streaming Songs and Rock Streaming Songs chart, with 11.5 million streams.
 99% of the streams came from the viral YouTube video First Kiss that included the track.
-The same week, the song debuted at number nine on the country's Hot 100 chart, with 96% of the point coming from the streams, and was download 10,000 times in addition.
+The same week, the song debuted at number nine on the country's Hot 100 chart, with 96% of the point coming from the streams, and was downloaded 10,000 times in addition.
 It was 2014's first top 10 Hot 100 debut, the first top 10 debut for an artist or band's first entry since Ariana Grande's "The Way", and the highest arrival for a new act since the song "Harlem Shake" by Baauer.
-"We Might Be Dead by Tomorrow" dropped off the Billboard Hot 100 the following week, making it the highest-charting song that was only on the Hot 100 for one week in the history of the chart.
+"We Might Be Dead by Tomorrow" dropped off the Billboard Hot 100 the following week, making it the highest-charting song that was only on the Hot 100 for one week in the history of the chart, until 2024 when "7 Minute Drill" by J. Cole surpassed it.
 It was the first Hot 100 hit to drop out of the entire chart from the top 10.
 Other US Billboard charts that it debuted on include Hot Rock Songs at number three, Rock Digital Songs at number 26, and Alternative Digital Songs at number 24.
 In other countries, it launched at number 51 in Austria, number 39 in the Belgian territory of Wallonia, 66 on the Hot Canadian Digital Songs chart, 72 in Switzerland, and 18 on the UK Indie Chart.